Kyle Rittenhouse: Civil litigation

 Rittenhouse was named as a defendant in two civil lawsuits following the incident.

 In August 2021, the family of Anthony Huber filed a federal lawsuit in the Eastern District of Wisconsin against the police and county sheriff's departments in Kenosha.
 The family added Rittenhouse as a named defendant in January 2022.
+Despite Rittenhouse's attempts to evade being served, a federal judge ruled in 2023 that the case against him could proceed.
+In 2024 the judge ordered the Kenosha police department to search computers that may contain pertinent squad car videos.

 In February 2023, Gaige Grosskreutz added Rittenhouse as a named defendant to a lawsuit filed in federal court in October 2021.
 In April 2023, Rittenhouse countersued Grosskreutz.

+As of July 2025, the cases by Huber and Grosskreutz had been combined and were still in discovery.

-Media appearances through July 2022
+Media appearances

-After the acquittal, Rittenhouse was sought for media appearances and attended a number of Republican and conservative events described as a public relations campaign and publicity tour.
+After the acquittal, Rittenhouse was sought for media appearances through July 2022, and attended a number of Republican and conservative events described as a public relations campaign and publicity tour.
 During the tour, he was represented by publicist Jillian Anderson, a former contestant on season 19 of the reality TV show The Bachelor.
 A picture of the two released on November 22, 2021, went viral on social media.